MattCrook/ec2-running-docker-container/README.md

 * `make stop`

 This will call the `./scripts/teardown.sh` script as a simple way to automate running the appropriate Terraform commands (`terraform destroy`) to tear down and clean up your infrastructure.

+## Notes

+* The EC2 instance may take up to a minute or two to boot up, so while Terraform has finished provisioning your EC2, and you may see the URL to go to in the output of the the startup program, the EC2 is still may not be ready to receive requests.
+  * You will see "Waiting for (`the ARN of your instance`)...
+    * This is put in place to continually curl your instance every 3 seconds until it responds with a 200, meaning it has fully booted and is responding to requests.
+No need to do anything, just wait for the instance to boot, and once it does the script will continue and open a browser tab for you.